FelipeRamosOliveira/Portfolio/README.md

 ## About the repository

-The purpose of this repository is to present a portfolio of different programming languages applied to optimization, data science and machine learning problems.
+The purpose of this repository is to present applications of different programming languages in problems of optimization, data science and machine learning.

 # :snake: PYTHON